Skip to content

 How does payment tokenization work?

-Tokenization occurs when a cardholder enters their payment on a website or mobile app.
-The payment gateways of the PSPs generate a token which is passed between stakeholders in the payment journey:
+Tokenization occurs when a cardholder enters their payment online.
+The payment gateway of PSPs will generate a token which is passed between stakeholders in the payment journey:

 Diagram showing stakeholders in the payment journey and what is payment tokenization

-Rather than ask the client to re-enter details, the business utilises the stored token, adding a verification step such as CVC or 2FA as appropriate.
+Rather than ask the client to re-enter details, the business utilises the stored token, adding a verification step such as CVC or 2FA to autheticate payments.

 Benefits of payment tokenization